mhw32/adaware-nlp/README.md

 	- combines query relevance and info novelty
 	- rewards relevant sentences and penalizes redundant ones
 	- linear combo of 2 similarity measures
-	- lambda param to baalance relevance and redundancy (just a regularizer) -document w/ highest MMR is selected for summary; do this until minimum threshold is attained
+	- lambda param to balance relevance and redundancy (just a regularizer) -document w/ highest MMR is selected for summary; do this until minimum threshold is attained
 	- can shift lambdas in order to get what the user wants
 	- requires a query Q s.t. different user with different profile generates a different summary